Kareem-AEz/Omnifood/README.md

 ## Current Progress

-- **Intermediate HTML & CSS:** The foundation of the project, demonstrating a solid understanding of HTML5 and CSS3 principles.
+- **Intermediate HTML & CSS:** This is the foundation of the project, demonstrating a solid understanding of HTML5 and CSS3 principles.

 ## Next to Come